dranov/ivy-mypyvy-syntax-highlighting/README.md

 # Ivy & mypyvy Syntax Highlighting

-Provides basic syntax highlighting for Ivy (`.ivy` extension) and mypyvy source files (`.pyv` extension).
+Provides basic syntax highlighting for Ivy (`.ivy` extension) and mypyvy source files (`.pyv` extension) in Visual Studio Code.
 This is what the highlighting looks like:

 Ivy:
 ![Ivy syntax highlighting](images/syntax-ivy.png)